TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 ## 🔄 DAG Overview
 ![dag structure](https://github.com/TanishParlapall/MMA-Fighters-ETL-Pipeline/blob/main/images/dag-structure.png)

-## 🙋 Analytical Questions

-This project explores the following questions:
+## 🙋 This project explores the following questions:
 - How does average wingspan compare between champions and non-champions within each weight class?
 - Does age differ significantly between champions and non-champions across weight classes?
 - Do champions tend to win via different methods (knockouts vs submissions) compared to non-champions?
+- What percent of finishes in MMA come via knockout vs. submission?